irworkshop/fec2file/README.md

 ### Paper filings

-Paper filings are more of a challenge because 1. they are not required to *fully replace* the original filing and 2. because they
+Paper filings are more of a challenge because 1. they are not required to *fully replace* the original filing and 2. because they are not required to specify the original.

+This library assumes that multiple filings from the same committee covering the same time period are amendments.

+To differentiate between full and partial amendments, this library only considers amendments with 10 lines or more and 80% of the number of lines of the original to be complete replacements.
+This means that a small number of reports may have out of date details, although most amendments introduce relatively few changes.

+### Caveats

+This approach was originally developed to support comprehensive search of this data rather than the ability to sum it.
+Because of the possible errors introduced, especially as detailed in the paper amendment processing section above, we urge users to treat this data as approximate, and consult other sources for more precise numbers: including the FEC's web site, the Center for Responsive Politics or the National Institute for Money in State Politics.